Photo by Caleb Revill / MTSU Sidelines

 MTSU’s Speech-Language Pathology and Audiology Program hosted an open house on Friday in celebration of the program’s new home on campus.
 The open house fell on the 50th anniversary of the program.

+There are many clinics looking to open their doors to those who need them, with some taking out a physician mortgage loan to get started, so it’s always nice to have one open on your doorstep.
 The clinic serves to assist people with different impediments, ranging from autism to language disorders and hearing difficulties.

 “Some of (our clients) have autism and Down syndrome, but some of them are just here because they have a lisp and they can’t say their S’s,” said Elizabeth Smith, the coordinator of the speech clinic .
 “So, we really (work with) that whole spectrum of communication disorders.”

 Because of many donations and a grant from the Christy-Houston Foundation, the clinic has been able to transition into a larger building with nine therapy rooms.